4Catalyzer/found/examples/redux/README.md

 # Found Redux Example

-This example uses the same route configuration as the [basic JSX example](../basic-jsx), but uses shared redux store between found and the app.
+This example uses the same route configuration as the [basic JSX example](../basic-jsx), but uses a shared Redux store between Found and the app.

 ## Usage